zaza0209/GEERL/rebuttal_cs.md

 * The motivation for the methodology would be stronger if the authors discussed the strength of within-cluster correlation in the real data and the generality of clustered data problems.
     - Thank you for the suggestions.
 Our real-data analysis revealed modest within-cluster correlations: $0.05$ for step count, $0.02$ for sleep duration, and $0.05$ for mood score.

     - Clustered data structures are particularly prevalent in personalized healthcare settings.
-When developing reinforcement learning systems for medical treatment recommendations, data collection naturally follows hierarchical patterns.
+When developing RL systems for medical treatment recommendations, data collection naturally follows hierarchical patterns.
 For instance, patient data is often collected across multiple hospitals.
 Individuals within the same hospital may share some characteristics such as race, ethnicity, social-economic status, therefore showing correlation with the same hospital.
 Another example is our real-data exmaple, where intern's data are collected from multiple medical insititutions.
 The correlation may due to several factors, including the shared curricula and training, social and peer interactions, and geographic location, resulting in correlations among clusters.
 The clustering issue is also common when collecting data from social network, where user behavior and interactions naturally form interconnected groups.
 Social media platforms, for example, exhibit clustering based on friend networks, shared interests, and geographic proximity.

 * Additionally, I have some questions about the notations: